FlutterFlow/flutterflow-documentation/docs/resources/ui/components/using-components.md

 ### Widget Builder as Parameter

-The Widget Builder as Parameter feature allows you to create flexible and reusable UI components by passing widgets as parameters.
-This helps maintain a consistent design while allowing for customization when using the component in different places.
-By defining a base structure, you can easily reuse it with different content or styles across your app.
+Sometimes, you might want to create a component that maintain a consistent design while also allowing for customization.
+This is where passing widgets as parameters becomes valuable.
+By allowing you to define a base structure for your components and pass in custom widgets as needed, you can easily reuse components in different parts of your app while adapting them to various styles or content.

-For example, say you’re building a custom dropdown component that displays a list of items.
-The structure of the dropdown remains the same, but the style and content of the dropdown items might differ.
-Without this feature, you would need to create multiple separate dropdown components for each style or content type.
-However, with this feature, you can pass the dropdown item as a parameter, making the dropdown component flexible enough to be used in various scenarios without creating new components every time.
+For example, consider a custom dropdown component.
+While the overall structure of the dropdown remains the same, you might need to change the style or content of the dropdown items based on different use cases.
+By passing the dropdown item as a parameter, you can use the dropdown's appearance and behavior without creating new components for each variation.

 :::tip[possible use casses]
 - **Custom Cards**: Imagine you need to display product cards in an e-commerce app.
 You can build a reusable card component with parameters for the image, header, content, and call-to-action button.
 This card can be reused across multiple pages but with different content.